Marshajennifer/CBAM-from-scratch/README.md

-# CBAM-from-scratch
+# CBAM-from-scratch/ CBAM for beginners

 ### This is a pytorch implementation of CBAM.
-This is mainly for beginners to know deep about CBAM implementation.

 CBAM: Convolutional Block Attention Module implementation from scratch with detailed explanation